June 8th, 2009

 Recent analysis of ocean water samples across the Pacific point to Asian coal plants as the likely source of dramatic increases total mercury levels in the North Pacific Ocean over the last 20 years.
 If present trends continue, the U.S. Geological Survey report projects a doubling of oceanic mercury concentrations by the year 2050.
 Oceanic mercury is converted to MethylMercury by algae, and then bioaccumulates up the food chain as algae is eaten by fish.
 Fish harvested from the Pacific Ocean are a major contributor to human MethylMercury exposure, which is why scientists are focusing on the important health and ecological concern of the source of the oceanic mercury.
 For more inforamtion see highlights on the USGS website.

 This entry was posted on Monday, June 8th, 2009 at 9:00 am and is filed under Fish and Seafood, International, Mercury Exposure, Reports, US.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.